-Dupixent (dupilumab) is a prescription brand-name medication.
-The Food and Drug Administration (FDA) has approved it to treat:
+Dupixent is approved by the Food and Drug Administration (FDA) to treat:

-- moderate-to-severe eczema (also called atopic dermatitis) in people ages 6 years and older
+- moderate to severe atopic dermatitis (a type of eczema) in people ages 6 months and older

-- certain forms of moderate-to-severe asthma* in people ages 12 years and older
+- certain forms of moderate to severe asthma* in people ages 6 years and older

 - chronic rhinosinusitis with nasal polyps* in adults

-For information on the dosage of Dupixent, including its form, its strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Dupixent, including its strengths and how to inject the medication.
 For a comprehensive look at Dupixent, see this article.

-This article describes typical dosages for Dupixent provided by the drug’s manufacturer.
-When taking Dupixent, always follow the dosage prescribed by your doctor.
+Note: This article describes typical dosages for Dupixent provided by the drug’s manufacturer.
+When receiving Dupixent, always follow the dosage prescribed by your doctor.

 Below are the recommended dosages of Dupixent.
 But your doctor will recommend the best dosage for you based on certain factors.

-Dupixent syringes and pens are available in the following strengths:
+Dupixent syringes are available in the following strengths:

 - 300 mg/2 mL

-Depending on the condition you’re taking Dupixent for, your doctor will usually start you on a loading (starting) dose of the drug.
-A loading dose is a higher dose of medication that’s given at the start of treatment.
+Depending on the condition you’re taking Dupixent for, your doctor may start you on a loading (starting) dose of the drug.
+A loading dose is a higher dose of medication that’s given at the beginning of treatment.
 This allows the medication to start working quickly.

-After receiving a loading dose, you’ll continue treatment with maintenance doses.
+If you receive a loading dose, you’ll then continue treatment with maintenance doses.
 These are lower doses that maintain a consistent level of the drug in your body over time.
-Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.
+Regardless of whether your doctor prescribes a loading dose, they will ultimately prescribe the smallest dosage that provides the desired effect.

-Dupixent is approved for eczema treatment in adults and children ages 6 years and older.
-The loading dose of Dupixent for eczema in adults is 600 mg (two 300-mg injections).
-After this starting dose, the typical maintenance dosage for eczema is 300 mg every other week.
+The loading dose of Dupixent for atopic dermatitis in adults is 600 mg (two 300-mg injections).
+After this starting dose, the typical maintenance dosage for atopic dermatitis is 300 mg every other week.

-Dupixent’s pediatric dosage (dosage for children) is based on body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 to 17 years:
+Dupixent’s pediatric dosage (dosage for children) is based on age and body weight in kilograms (kg).* Below is a chart showing the dosing recommendations for children ages 6 years to 17 years, including loading dose.

 |Body weight||Loading (starting) dose||Maintenance dosage|